My approach

 A primary mechanism of IFS is memory reconsolidation, by which we experientially open up memories and bring new information to them in order to change their emotional charge.
 IFS contends that our triggers come from implicit (unconscious) neural networks which are associated with traumatic memories.
 These do not need to be “big T” trauma, but can be “little t” trauma such as emotional misattunement in childhood.
 By experientially entering into memories, we are able to bring your present self to witness what was not well held and witnessed in the past, and provide any missing experience.

 EMDR therapy is an evidence-based treatment for trauma, including PTSD, and is recommended by the International Society for Traumatic Stress Studies.
 It can be used to treat both acute and developmental or chronic traumas.
 With EMDR, we collaborate to find a target memory for a presenting issue, activate that target memory, and then reprocess it using bilateral stimulation.
-The most common form of bilateral stimulation is eye movements, done by tracking the therapist’s fingers horizontally.
-The working hypothesis is that these memories are maladaptively stored, such that they are not able to integrate into the adaptive information processing network (aka your present day understanding); by reprocessing the memory via bilateral stimulation, your brain is able to access this adaptive network and create associations that allow the isolated memory to integrate.
+The most common form of bilateral stimulation is eye movements, done by tracking a horizontal visual target.
+The working hypothesis is that these memories are maladaptively stored, such that they are not able to integrate into the adaptive information processing network (aka your present day understanding); by reprocessing the memory via bilateral stimulation, your brain is able to access this adaptive network and create associations which allow the isolated memory to integrate.
 You can learn more via EMDR Canada.

 Since 2014, I have found a lot of personal healing through psychedelics in a therapeutic context.
+I began my journey by participating in the Asháninka tradition of ayahuasca ceremonies.
 Since 2019, I have supported individuals with psychedelic preparation, harm reduction support, and integration from a psychoeducational harm reduction framework.
-Before my registration as a clinical counsellor, I completed two psychedelic trainings/initiations: one focused on a relational somatic framework for psychedelic-assisted therapy and the other for facilitation of 5-MeO-DMT experiences.
+Before my registration as a clinical counsellor, I engaged in psychedelic trainings and worked as an assistant to other facilitators.
+I completed two psychedelic trainings/initiations: one focused on a relational somatic framework for psychedelic-assisted therapy and the other for facilitation of 5-MeO-DMT experiences.
 I have over 10 years of experience guiding individuals through psychedelic experiences.